noah-bar/Bismuth/README.md

 - **Invoices**: Invoice with payment terms (30 days)
 - Responsive layout for mobile viewing
 - Customizable with company logo and signature
+- Automatic calculation of totals with and without VAT

 ### Statistics Dashboard